 The Convection Bread Maker is great for making fresh homemade bread right from the comfort of your kitchen minus the stress of the process involved in doing it.
 It can be used for producing large loaves of bread and because it is convection, it makes for a better finished crust.
 The included recipes are for either 465g or 700g of flour.
 It also has programs for making cakes, doughs, jams and features a dispenser for adding seeds and dried fruits at the right time.

-The styling is stunning and contemporary, and build quality is good, but the design isn’t perfect.
+The styling is stunning and contemporary, and the build quality is good, but the design isn’t perfect.

 Features of the Cuisinart CBK-200

 The Cuisinart CBK-200 is great for countertops of any size because of its compact width and boasts of features such as:

 - Programmable bread machine

 - 16 presets for different bread desires and dietary needs

 Being a programmable bread machine, you’ll be able to get the most out of your eating time and family functions.
 With this bread maker, there’s a convection fan that adjusts the timing and speed so that you’ll have optimal results every time.
 The preset options for this bread maker include settings for those with gluten-free needs, low-carb needs, and other dietary restrictions.
 If you looking for artisan dough, you’ll be able to create it with this bread maker.

 If you are the type who doesn’t like the darkest of crusts, you’ll enjoy the fact that there are 3 different crust color options, along with 3 different loaf sizes.
 The included crust options are Light, Medium, and Dark.
 The Cuisinart Convection Bread Maker will automatically default to the medium crust.

 Note: The crust control feature will not operate for Dough, Jam, and Bake Only cycles.
 If you choose an invalid option, you will hear an error beep.